bleuf1sh/git-byLines/README.md

-# git-commit-n-tag
+# git-byLines
-## Simple and responsive Git addon to track all contributers in a commit message requiring no  special commands
+## Simple and responsive Git tool to add all contributers into a commit message requiring no special commands
 copy/paste this line into terminal (bash) and run
 ```
 TODO... for later